databl/tools/README.md

 This repository contains various assets that are critical for managing and delivering our Managed Services effectively.
 The contents include:

 - **Documentation**: Guides, policies, and procedures related to our managed services operations.
+- **Branding**: Images used in branding on devices and configurations.
 - **Scripts**: Automation scripts for routine tasks, monitoring, and management.
 - **Configurations**: Templates and configuration files for tools and services we use.
 - **Templates**: Proposal, contract, and report templates that can be adapted for client use.